 I have arrived at a point in my life where I am completely content with myself.
 (Almost eight years later and this is still true.)
 I know who I am finally and it feels…SO good.
 How did I get there you ask?
 I got there by being single.
 (Yep, still true story.)

 I am not one to date a lot or the type to need to always have a boyfriend.
 (Still don’t.)
 For the most part, I have not found anyone worth my time to fit into my schedule to get to know them.
 Believe me, time is not an excuse as to why I don’t date; it used to be…until I realized that I would make time for those I care about, that and I was being picky.
 Being hopelessly picky is why I have not dated often.

 I know what you’re going to ask next.
 How many men have met your criteria?
-Only three guys have met them (it’s now 7x more than that).
+Only three guys have met them (it’s more than that now).